Siren-W/Game-Engine-Minimax/README.md

 ### Part 1: Minimax

-Minimax is an algorithm for determing the best move in an adverserial game.
-Its objective is to find the move that _maximizes_ the gain for the player while _minimizing_ their loss.
-Since "maximin" sounds kind of dumb, we get "minimax."
-Minimax is typically employed in competitive, discrete- and finite-space games with abstracted time and perfect information.

 You will complete the implementation of `MinimaxPlayer` in `player.py`.
-In your implementation, you need to be aware of 2 things: the max depth and the evaluation function.
-The max depth is provided to the constructor of the `MinimaxPlayer` and defines the maximum number of plies that the player will simulate when choosing a move.
+In your implementation, you need to be aware of 2 things: the maximum depth and the evaluation function.
+The maximum depth is provided to the constructor of the `MinimaxPlayer` and defines the maximum number of plies that the player will simulate when choosing a move.
 The evaluation function defines a score for a terminal node in the search.
 Use the function `h1` defined in the parent class `Player` as your evaluation function.

 Please leave the `selectInitialX` and `selectInitialO` methods alone; all of the editing that you need to do takes place in `getMove`.
 As always, feel free to add any methods/classes you feel that you need, provided that you change only `player.py`.

 ### Part 2: Alpha-Beta Pruning

-You may notice that minimax starts to get terribly slow when you set your maximum search depth to values above, say, 4.
+You may notice that Minimax starts to get terribly slow when you set your maximum search depth to values above, say, 4.
 This makes perfect sense when you think about the fact that the total number of nodes in your game tree is the branching factor to the power of the search depth.
-For comparatively "bushy" games (e.g., _chess_, _go_, etc.) the branching factor is prohibitively large, which is why agents that play these games use cleverer algorithms to choose what move to take next.
+For comparatively "bushy" games (e.g., _chess_, _Go_, etc.) the branching factor is prohibitively large, which is why agents that play these games use cleverer algorithms to choose what move to take next.